tgoe1907/tgoe-backend/README.md

 ### Planned features
 * Consolidate idea of app configuration with CodeIgnitor.
 Goal is having a central place for all coniguration and no environment related configuration is contained in checked-in code.
-* Extended validation for member data (as Easyverein only provides very basic validation) ** DOSB sports category assignment (migration from existing Java implementation)
+* Extended validation for member data (as Easyverein only provides very basic validation)
-*** make sure it's set
-*** make sure only one is set
+	* DOSB sports category assignment (migration from existing Java implementation)
-*** make sure assigned category is matching category of an assigned sports group membership
+		* make sure assigned category is matching category of an assigned sports group membership
+		* => implemented but NOT WORKING ATM because Easyverein does not deliver descriptionOnInvoice field in nested memberGroups structure of member service.
 * Document creation services
-** create list fors trainers to regularly check member's data ** create welcome letters for new members
+	* create list fors trainers to regularly check member's data
+	* create welcome letters for new members
-** create cancellation confirmation letters
+	* create cancellation confirmation letters
 * Letter services
-** automatic sending of welcome letters via postal service API and e-mail ** automatic sending of cancellation confirmation letters via postal service API abd e-mail
+	* automatic sending of welcome letters via postal service API and e-mail
+	* automatic sending of cancellation confirmation letters via postal service API abd e-mail
+* Add a nice UI
+* Module for trainer's work time recording